Anelasticity

 Anelasticity is a property of materials that describes their behaviour when undergoing deformation.
 Its formal definition does not include the physical or atomistic mechanisms but still interprets the anelastic behaviour as a manifestation of internal relaxation processes.
-It's a special case of elastic behaviour.
+It is a behaviour differing (usually very slightly) from elastic behaviour.

 Definition and elasticity

 Considering first an ideal elastic material, Hooke's law defines the relation between stress $\sigma$ and strain $\epsilon$ as:

 The constant $M$ is called the modulus of elasticity (or just modulus) while its reciprocal $J$ is called the modulus of compliance (or just compliance).

 There are three postulates that define the ideal elastic behaviour: